harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference.md

    1. Extracts the `owasp/nettacker:latest` image from Anchore Enterprise.
    2. Logs in to the Anchore Enterprise API based on the `product_domain`, `product_access_id`, `product_access_token` settings.
-   3. Launches an orchestrated scan of the `owasp/nettacker` project in Anchore Enterprise and gets the scan results from the Anchore server.
+   3. Launches an orchestration scan of the `owasp/nettacker` project in Anchore Enterprise and gets the scan results from the Anchore server.
    4. Deduplicates and normalizes the scan data and ingests it into STO.

 <details>